68mschmitt/katasync.nvim/README.md

 - `:NewNote` - Creates a blank markdown file in your inbox
 - `:CreateNote` - Create a note directly in a chosen location with optional label and template
+- `:ListInbox` - Display all inbox notes with relative timestamps for easy review
+  - `:ListInbox newest` - Sort by newest first (default)
+  - `:ListInbox oldest` - Sort by oldest first
 - `:SortNote` - Move and rename the current note with interactive directory selection

 ### Workflows